The Best Salads In LA

 Your Order: Crispy Rice Salad

 This tiny North Hollywood staple is one of the most overlooked Thai restaurants in LA.
 And while pretty much everything on the menu is fantastic, you shouldn’t leave without ordering the crispy rice salad.
-They’ve been serving it here since the 1980s (long before you became obsessed with the one at Night + Market), and for good reason - this minty, slightly spicy classic is worth the drive up the 134 every time.
+They’ve been serving it here since the 1980s (long before you became obsessed with the one at Night + Market), and for good reason—this minty, slightly spicy classic is worth the drive every time.